chebil-amel/rust-assignment/README.md

 # rust-assignment
-using the rust language to create an student mangment app
+using the rust language to create a student mangment app
 #Set up the Project
 cargo new student_manager --bin
 # run app